-- You may not want make a move now but you should know what skills are needed - Read job postings for the list of requirements - What skills do they require? - What certifications and education do they list? - Sign up for job posting list - Pick a "target" job position - What are you missing that would make you the perfect candidate for the job?
+- You may not want make a move now but you should know what skills are needed - Read job postings for the list of requirements - What skills do they require? - What certifications and education do they list? - Follow jobs posted on Linkedin - Pick a "target" job position - What are you missing that would make you the perfect candidate for the job?